The Ethical Butcher.

 The Ethical Butcher was formed in 2020 with the express purpose of changing the nature of farming and reconnecting people with nature.
 We are changemakers, enablers and leaders.
 We are changing the market on the inside and enabling our farmers and customers to express their highest ideals to protect the planet, treat animals well, and live in harmony with nature.
 And we are at the leading edge of a new ethical wave sweeping through business.
-We are at the forefront of an expanding conversation and range of innovative practices across wider sectors from suitable to regenerative.
+At the forefront of an expanding conversation and range of innovative practices across wider sectors in the movement from sustainable to regenerative.
+This movement understands that sustaining is not enough we need to repair and give back: regenerate.

-This is our first impact report, so it will include some background information and our history.
+As this is our first impact report, we include some background information and our history.
 We hope you enjoy reading about us, our mission and how we are achieving our aims.
 We believe that humans need to be humble in relation to nature; we are part of nature, and nature gives us life.
 So, we will try to be modest in our presentation of ourselves.
 Not too aggrandising but also not too shy, just an honest account of how we are getting on, including the things we need to work on.

 This impact report covers our environmental performance and our social responsibility.
 We are delighted to be applying to become a Beneficial Corporation (Bcorp) which has prompted our writing of this impact report.
 Bcorp is an excellent thing to do because everything needed to gain certification has been something we believe any socially responsible and environmentally conscious business should do.